What Happens To Your Credit Score After Filing Bankruptcy

 Get your credit score back to 720 after filing bankruptcy.
 Las Vegas Bankruptcy Lawyer Shows You How.

 The increase in a credit score after filing for chapter 7 or chapter 13 bankruptcy is largely due to the debt to income ratio being fixed upon the discharge of the unsecured debt.
 In other cases when a debtor filed with a higher credit score, they may see a slight drop initially.
-At the Law Offices of Erik Severino
+This drop doesn’t have to be permanent, if the filer takes the right steps to fix their credit score after their bankruptcy.
+At the Law Offices of Erik Severino, our dedicated Nevada bankruptcy lawyer pulls a bankruptcy specific credit report for our clients which will show them what to expect after filing.
+This projection is neither a limit nor a guarantee, because you will have some control over repairing your credit.
+Contact our Nevada bankruptcy lawyer for assistance with your credit score.
+Know the effects of bankruptcy on your credit before you file.
+There is life after bankruptcy.

 Rebuilding your credit after a Bankruptcy